vinshuka/Cobol-Pretty-Headers/README.md

 A list of strings can be provided to be used as header titles, if the user defines fewer strings than lines in their header a generic title will be given to the header line instead.

 The prefix of the generic header titles can also be changed by the user, for example if the user puts 'my-header' the generated generic headers would be 'my-header1', 'my-header2', and so on.

+The user can also set a default name for the write procedure.

 ## Header Title add/edit/delete view